 Afrikaya drum circles are a combination of community circles, facilitated circles, and teaching of West African rhythms.

-Let’s make this the best year EVER for drumming and for Afrikaya.
+Let’s make 2020 even better for drumming and for Afrikaya.

 If you want more information about our drum circles, please go to Afrikaya Drum Circles2

 Dates for the first few months of 2020